The brief

 With this project, there was a clear need to understand the thoughts and experiences of our target audience, and the problems they face when it comes to fitness and feeling good about themselves.

-Without going into the granular characteristics, that’s women aged between 30 and 50.
+Without going into the granular characteristics, that’s women in the Northampton area aged between 30 and 50.

-However, as a social media manager, it’s my responsibility to get a deep understanding of a business’ target audience and ideal customer.
+As a social media agency, it’s our responsibility to get a deep understanding of a business’ target audience and ideal customer.

-So, I did.
-That included research by speaking to Becki and speaking to members of the group, as well as the women in my life.
+So, we did.
+That included research by speaking to Becki, speaking to members of the group, and women in the general Northampton area.

 While that would support audience growth and an increase in enquiries on social media, we needed to be proactive with an engagement and outreach plan to get members through the door.